ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 * The **system** that is the focus of the testing activities.
 * The **specification** that the system is selected to conform to.
 * The **actor** of the specification the system is expected to act as.
-* The testing **status** in terms of successfully passed tests versus the total, including for the ones not passed their current status ("undefined" or "failed").
+* The statement's **test results** in terms of successfully passed tests versus the total, including for the ones not passed their current status ("undefined" or "failed").
+* The statement's overall **status** (success, failure or undefined).

 Each row also provides on the right side an **export** function that can be triggered clicking on the provided document icon.
 Clicking this button produces the conformance statement report for the given statement (see :ref:`monitor_conformance_status__statements__export_statement`).